Best Amazon AWS DevOps Tools: A pipeline, source code repository, build, and deployment with Amazon Web Services

 - Google Cloud

-In this section, I will put my focus on tools for a pipeline, source code repository, build and deployment with Amazon Web Services.
+In this section, I will put my focus on tools for a pipeline, source code repository, and build, and deployment with Amazon Web Services.
 Not to forget that teams still use DevOps tools like Jenkins, Git, Maven, and others.

 So it is imperative that while teams may want to move their assets and artifacts to cloud infrastructure we also need to maximize their existing investments in tools and data with integrations/migrations as far as possible.